tiero/zos-upgradeable-smart-contract/README.md

-# Example of ZeppelinOS upgradable application
+# Example of ZeppelinOS upgradeable application

 This repo contains an example contract along useful scripts to work with smart contracts